Roemke/Fuzzy-Text-International/README.md

   or start of next lesson
 - warns / vibrates 5 minutes before next lesson
 - customize an own language
+- on android it's possible with an extension on android to watch the battery level on the phone

 -----------------------------------------------------